 The Office of Public Engagement and Intergovernmental Affairs' academic-focused Foreign Policy Classroom creates an opportunity for students to attend a relevant foreign policy briefing with a Department official at the U.S. Department of State in Washington, DC.

 The Bureau of Public Affairs launched the Foreign Policy Classroom as one of its signature domestic outreach tools in 2012.
 The Classroom is in session year-round for all students and faculty members interested in elevating their knowledge of foreign policy priorities.
 As you continue in your future academic pursuits, we encourage you to expand your campus to include the U.S. Department of State by attending the Foreign Policy Classroom.
 Click here to view the Foreign Policy Classroom Fact Sheet.

 Click here to view highlights from past Foreign Policy Classroom briefings.

 Join Us for Future Foreign Policy Classrooms

-To register for a Foreign Policy Classroom briefing as an individual, send an email to ForeignPolicyClassroom@state.gov.
-To register a group, complete the registration form found at this link.
+To register for a Foreign Policy Classroom briefing as a group or individual, please email ForeignPolicyClassroom@state.gov.